 TORONTO, SEPTEMBER 26, 2019 - Future Cities Canada, the national cross-sector initiative designed to accelerate innovation to transform cities, is hosting its second annual gathering of international and national urban leaders at Evergreen Brick Works in Toronto, Ontario on November 7 and 8, 2019.
 Catalyzing Community Solutions, convened by Evergreen, is bringing together urban leaders and city builders from across sectors to collaborate, brainstorm, and reimagine our communities’ futures, scale innovations, and build new opportunities for collaboration.

 The two-day event will pair mainstage programming with a number of concurrent workshops, learning sessions, and networking opportunities.
-Keynote speakers include Gabriella Gomez-Mont, Founder of Laboratorio para la Ciudad, an award-winning experimental arm of the Mexico City government who will look at how bold experimentation is key to solving urban issues, and Bruce Katz, Founding Director of Nowak Metro Finance Lab at Drexel University and co-author of The Metropolitan Revolution and The New Localism: How Cities Can Thrive in the Age of Populism, who will discuss how unlikely alliances can lead to unexpected community solutions.
+Keynote speakers include Gabriella Gomez-Mont, Founder of Laboratorio para la Ciudad (2013 - 2018), the former award-winning experimental arm of the Mexico City government who will look at how bold experimentation is key to solving urban issues, and Bruce Katz, Founding Director of Nowak Metro Finance Lab at Drexel University and co-author of The Metropolitan Revolution and The New Localism: How Cities Can Thrive in the Age of Populism, who will discuss how unlikely alliances can lead to unexpected community solutions.
 As part of the new Community Solutions Network, municipal and community leaders will discuss what it takes to get technology and data-focused community solutions to work for the benefit of everyone.
 Speakers will include the winners of Infrastructure Canada’s Smart Cities Challenge and their global counterparts.

 “Faced with continued population growth and accelerating climate change, it is more important than ever for communities to rethink how we build, manage, and use our urban spaces,” said Geoff Cape, Evergreen CEO.
 “The Future Cities Canada Summit showcases the hard work being done at the community level into solutions participants can adapt to fit their specific needs and local issues.
 It’s all about collaboration, problem solving, and learning from others.”